gramexrecipes/gramex-ml-workshop/structure.md

 3) Use [Visual Studio Code](https://code.visualstudio.com/), add the cloned directory as a workspace.

 4) Optionally, you can add our VSCode extension [Gramex Snippets](https://marketplace.visualstudio.com/items?itemName=gramener.gramexsnippets).
-Include the below lines in `settings.json` in VSCode for suggestions to work.
+Include the below lines in `settings.json` in VSCode for autosuggestions to work.

 ```json
 {